Newborn baby dies after parents killed in hit-and-run on way to NY hospital

 Abraham said the baby would be buried in Orange County, New York, which also has a sizable Orthodox Jewish community.

-(Additional reporting by Chris Francescani and Ellen Wulfhorst; Editing by Lisa Von Ahn)
+(Additional reporting by Ellen Wulfhorst and Chris Francescani; Editing by Lisa Von Ahn)